I can’t see my tables

 If your connection isn’t working, go to Troubleshooting database connections.

 Root cause: The table you think you should be able to see does not exist (e.g., it has a different name than you expect).

 Steps to take: To test that the table you are trying to query actually exists and that you have permission to access it, use the SQL Editor to create and run a query like:

 SOMEWHERE is the table you think you should be able to see.
 Metabase should display an error message like:

 Table "SOMEWHERE" not found

-Be sure to log in using the same credentials that Metabase uses.
-A common source of problems is that the Metabase “user” does not have the same privileges as a member of IT staff or a developer, so tables that are visible to the latter using external applications are invisible to Metabase.
+Be sure to log in to the database using the same credentials that Metabase uses.
+A common problem is that the account Metabase uses to connect to the database lacks the same privileges as a member of IT staff or a developer, so tables that are visible to the latter when they use external applications are invisible to Metabase.
 You may want to check if Metabase has the correct permissions.

 If the administrator’s account can see the tables but an individual person cannot, see [Troubleshooting permissions][troubleshooting-permissions].

 Root cause: In order to display available tables and columns in dropdown menus and previews, Metabase runs a query every hour to find out what tables are available and what columns are in each available table, and stores this information in its application database.

 - If a table has been added or removed since the last time this “sync” operation ran, Metabase’s information about the database will be outdated.